shushcat/mla_paper_template/main.md

 Rather than filling this paper with automatically generated text, it would be better to use it as an MLA style guide, based on *The Purdue OWL*.^[OWL being an abbreviation for Online Writing Lab.]

-# Problems with MLA in This Paper

-## The Right Edge Isn't Ragged

-Although I prefer this, some people may be frightened and alarmed.

-## Paper and Section Titles are Large, Bold, and Sans Serif

-It seems preferable to making everything homogeneous, but apparently the fine people at the MLA disagree.

 # Technical Problems to be Addressed #

-## The "Works Cited" Section is Absent from PDF Outlines

-Why him do.

 ## Copies of the Repository Push to Remote by Default